Youth-led social action

 Our RSA4 programme will develop a sustainable primary social action programme with Year 4 pupils that will be student-led and high-quality.
 Most importantly the programme will deliver a ‘double-benefit’ by creating positive social change for the wider community, as well as empowering those young people leading the action.

 RSA4 works with 100 pupil leaders across ten participating schools for more intensive workshop training on leadership skills including problem-solving, teamwork, communication.
-Pupil Leaders then take this learning back to their schools to share these new skills with their peers and to come together to implement their social action project within the community as a whole year-group.
+Pupil Ambassadors then take this learning back to their schools to share these new skills with their peers and to come together to implement their social action project within the community as a whole year-group.

 Long term, we intend to encourage more primary schools to get involved in social action work by sharing our learning through a project report and in-depth evaluation which will be published in January 2021.
 We hope that these resources will enable other schools to benefit and introduce more children to youth social action.

 If you would like to know more about the RSA4 project please contact Hannah Breeze.